 Overview

 The Executive Clemency Bureau is a unit within the New York State Department of Corrections and Community Supervision that assists the Governor’s Office with clemency applications.
-The Executive Clemency Bureau receives applications and begins a review process, which includes compiling past criminal and/or correctional facility records.
+The Executive Clemency Bureau receives applications and begins a review process, which includes compiling past criminal and correctional facility records.
 The Bureau then sends completed applications to the Governor’s Office for review.

 Pardons